-What does it mean when a baker says they have to 'retard the dough'?
-Put simply, 'retarding' is the process of slowing down the final rising in the bread making process.
+Put simply, 'retarding the dough' is the process of slowing down the final rising in the bread-making process.
 It has its benefits, including adding flavor and allowing you to bake the bread at a later time.

 Retarding is a second, slower rising for leavened bread dough recipes (those that rise and use yeast or sourdough starter).
 It is done by placing the dough in the refrigerator which causes a slower fermentation (or rise) of the dough.

 Retarding is also commonly called 'proofing', particularly among professional bakers.
-Then again, proofing can be used to refer to either the first or final rising of the bread dough.
+Proofing can be used to refer to either the first or final rising of the bread dough.

 - Retarding bread dough is often done overnight when the dough is placed in the refrigerator (or freezer) so it can be freshly baked in the morning.

 - It is also done to increase the flavor of the bread and to give the crust a darker color when baked.